andrew henderson menu

 Laos

-Open to a staggering 159 countries through e-visa, Laos is one of the most open countries on this list.
-The processing time of the e visa is usually a mere 3 working days at some $50 excluding bank charge for US citizens.
+Open to a staggering 160 plus countries through e-visa, Laos is one of the most open countries on this list.
+The processing time of the e-visa is usually a mere three working days and costs approximately US$50 (excluding bank charges for US citizens).
 You can find the website here and a visa fee calculator that’s based on your nationality here.

 Malaysia